 Drug companies used to focus their marketing strategies exclusively on doctors.
 They spent millions on sales representatives who traveled the country chatting up physicians and handing out free samples.
 There was no such thing as direct-to-consumer (DTC) drug advertising.
 Now it seems as if every third commercial on television is for a powerful medication.
 A physician from the 1980s would be astounded to see prescription drug ads to treat asthma, cancer, ulcerative colitis, rheumatoid arthritis or psoriasis.

-In case you haven’t noticed, almost everyone in these drug commercials seems to be in good health and having a great time.
-Even when the diagnosis is dire, the actors are active and smiling.
 Not infrequently there’s a dog or a child in the scene.
 Almost always there are visually compelling images, especially when it comes to the long list of scary side effects.
+Even as the announcer lists serious adverse reactions such as heart attacks, strokes or cancer, the actors are smiling, dancing or jumping for joy.
 Drug companies and their advertising agencies have perfected the art of distraction.

 The Spread of Prescription Drug Ads: